 In September 2022 a significant relationship between Mercury and Venus was analyzed and found to potentially trigger major earthquakes that could not be explained previously, like in June 2020.
 This geometry, after being added to the SSGI algorithm in November 2022, was put to the test in January 2023 when Mercury and Venus reached 90° with Uranus on the 7th and 8th respectively.
 Major earthquakes indeed occurred on 8 and 9 January (peaking magnitude 7.6).

-In December 2022, with version 7.8, lunar geometry is being depicted on the common SSGI graph in more detail whereby the traditional lunar peaks (green) are now depicted as MLG (mean lunar geometry).
-Up until this version the Windows and Linux ports of Solpage are identical.
+As of December 2022, with version 7.8, lunar geometry is depicted on the common SSGI graph in more detail whereby the traditional lunar peaks (green) are now depicted as MLG (mean lunar geometry).

-With major version 8.0 in May 2023 a reporting system was added to the Linux version in order to speed up earthquake report generation for the website.
+With major version 8.0 in May 2023 a reporting system was added in order to speed up earthquake report generation for the website.

-In August 2023 parts of the interface of the Linux version were redesigned.
+In August 2023 parts of the Solpage interface were redesigned.
 Most notably, the interface was enlarged and certain settings rearranged in order to improve the look and features accessibility.
 This long awaited interface upgrade came with major version 9.0.

 As an example we ask Solpage when Jupiter, Uranus and Neptune will make an exact conjunction between 1 January 2000 and 31 December 2199.
 With a Jupitercentric search, the program finds one match: